Go beyond butter and brown sugar with this Herb-Roasted Parmesan Acorn Squash that’s perfect for your holiday table.

 - 1 large acorn squash (or 2 small)

 - ⅓ cup shredded parmesan cheese + more for garnishing

 - 2–3 Tbsp. fresh herbs or 1 tsp. dried (we suggest: thyme, sage, rosemary, or oregano)

 - 1 Tbsp. ghee or butter, melted

 - ¼ tsp. salt + more to taste

-- Preheat oven to 400 degrees.
+- Preheat oven to 400℉.

 - In a large bowl, combine all of the ingredients and toss to combine.

 - Transfer to a large sheet pan.
 Using your hands, gently press parmesan cheese onto the squash for maximum coverage.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!